Zweih/qp/README.md

 - `name` - package name
 - `reason` - installation reason (explicit/dependency)
 - `version` - installed package version
+- `origin` - the package ecosystem or source the package belongs to (e.g., pacman); reflects which package manager or backend maintains it
 - `arch` - architecture the package was built for (e.g., x86_64, aarch64, any)
 - `license` - package software license
 - `pkgbase` - name of the base package used to group split packages; for non-split packages, it is the same as the package name.